grantjr1842/delayed-streams-modeling/FAQ.md

 ### Issues installing the sentencepiece dependency

+The build uses the system sentencepiece library; make sure `pkg-config` can locate it (e.g., `pkg-config --cflags sentencepiece`).
+If that fails, install sentencepiece or add its `pkgconfig` directory to `PKG_CONFIG_PATH`.
+You can also run `ops/setup-sentencepiece.sh` to build a local shared install and print the required environment variables.

 On some linux distributions (arch) or on macos, the local version of cmake can be too recent for the sentencepiece dependency.